 You can view and print the quick guides for all the pages in the Treating laryngeal cancer section.

 For both early stage and locally advanced cancers of the larynx, you can have radiotherapy or surgery.
-In England and Wales treatment is divided evenly between surgery (including laser treatment) and radiotherapy.

 You may have both radiotherapy and surgery.
 Radiotherapy can shrink a large tumour in the larynx and make it easier to remove.
 Or it can kill off any cancer cells that might have been left behind after surgery.
 This lowers the risk of the cancer coming back.